The Ultimate Guide to

 Can I mix it with other drugs?

-See the Precautions section above and Tripsit’s chart for details on which drugs to avoid.
+See the Risks section and Tripsit’s chart for details on which drugs to avoid.
 It’s probably best to err on the side of caution and avoid combining mescaline with any other drug, at least for the first time you take it.

 That said, it appears to be relatively low risk or even positively synergistic with LSD, psilocybin, DMT, and ketamine, among other substances.

 Erowid.
 (2015, Feb 21).
 Mescaline Dosage.
 Retrieved from https://erowid.org/chemicals/mescaline/mescaline_dose.shtml.

 occollegeboi.
 (2011, Sep 14).
 Peyote vs. mescaline [Online forum thread].
 Thread posted to https://www.shroomery.org/forums/showflat.php/Number/15078916.